dijasila/GPAW/doc/documentation/directmin/directmin.rst

 where U is a unitary matrix.
 Thus, the objective is to find the unitary matrix that transforms the reference c.m. into an optimal c.m., minimizing the energy of the electronic system.
-A unitary matrix can be parametrised as the exponential of a skew-hermitian matrix `A`:
+A unitary matrix can be parametrized as the exponential of a skew-hermitian matrix `A`:

 .. math:: U = \exp(A)